FIRST Robotics 2025

 In this example, we will use the Analog Voltage output for simplicity.

 When power is applied to Pins 6 and 7 of our sensor, the voltage on pin 3 will change according to the distance between the sensor and the object in front of it.
-The sensor will report a voltage on pin 3 which represents the distance.
+We can then use the RoboRIO to measure the voltage on Pin 3.
+This can be done using the WPILib Analog Input Library.